• Skip to primary navigation

 • Jalapeño Cheese Cornbread: Add a minced jalapeño and 1 cup of shredded cheddar to the batter before baking for a spicy cornbread.

-• Buttermilk Herb Cornbread: Add 1 tablespoon of fresh thyme or 1 - 2 teaspoon of dried thyme to the batter.
+• Buttermilk Herb Cornbread: Add 1 tablespoon of fresh thyme or 1 - 2 tsp of dried thyme to the batter.
 Rosemary would also be delicious.

 What to Do with Leftover Cornbread